jhuovari/ggcustom/README.md

 `ggcustom` is an R package that provides custom themes and color scales for `ggplot2` visualizations, including the VM color palette and theme as one of the available style options.
+From ggplot2 4.0.0 onwards the package configures the organisation palettes through theme palette entries, so the desired colours are available without overriding global scale functions.

 ## Installation